 The intriguing thing about this conceptualisation is that it suggests a mild-moderate-severe progression.
 But in reality, dental anxiety (a reaction to an unknown danger) can be just as debilitating, or in some cases even more debilitating, than a full-blown phobia.
 In a way, dental anxiety can be more difficult to tackle than dental phobia, because if you’re not sure what exactly is causing your anxiety, it can make it harder to come up with solutions.

 There are various instruments for researchers which attempt to measure the degree of the fear, such as Corah’s Dental Anxiety Scale (DAS) and a shorter version, the Modified Dental Anxiety Scale (MDAS).
 Click here for a PDF download.
 However, if you suffer with dental phobia, you won’t find it too hard to beat the high score, never mind being scared enough to qualify!

 Alternatively, ask yourself the following question: “Am I terrified of dentists and avoid them at all costs?”
 If the answer is yes, this is a good indicator of dental phobia!
 Even seemingly innocuous reminders of anything dental-related may produce a panic-attack if you suffer with dental phobia, such as people talking about dentists or teeth, toothpaste commercials, or “dental words” (such as words starting with de-, or words like accidental).

-Anyone can be affected by dental phobia!
-It doesn’t matter if you are young or old, a man or a woman, a janitor or a nuclear scientist, rich or poor.
+Anyone can be affected with dental phobia!
+It doesn’t matter if you are young or old, a woman or a man, a cleaner or a nuclear scientist, rich or poor.